 In the rocky hills and gravel-filled valleys of southeast Kansas is the small town of Galena, born of rugged characters when lead was discovered in 1877.
 Before this time, the land was only sparsely settled by hunters and farmers earning meager livings from the rocky and sterile soil.

 The existence of lead in the area was known by the Indians long before the white settlers began to populate the area.
-Large lumps of almost pure lead were often found on or near the surface and would be melted and made into bullets at the campfires.
+Large lumps of almost pure lead were often found on or near the surface and melted and made into bullets at the campfires.

-Galena was immediately laid out, and the excitement caused by the lead discovery was so great, that no sooner was a lot staked off than a purchaser was ready with the money in hand to buy it.
-The influx of people was extremely rapid so that in the space of about two months Galena numbered a population of nearly 3,000 people.
-Business houses were hastily established, miners’ shanties were built by the dozens and the townsite was everywhere being dug up with mining excavations.
+Galena was immediately laid out, and the excitement caused by the lead discovery was so great that no sooner was a lot staked off than a purchaser was ready with the money in hand to buy it.
+The influx of people was extremely rapid so that in the space of about two months, Galena numbered a population of nearly 3,000 people.
+Business houses were hastily established, miners’ shanties were built by the dozens, and the townsite was everywhere being dug up with mining excavations.

 A tract of eighty acres of railroad land adjoining the site was purchased by a joint-stock company called the South Side Town & Mining Company, which also became a part of the townsite.

-Galena was incorporated as a city in May, 1877, in less than two months from the time it was laid out.
-That same month, a post office was opened and a newspaper, called the Galena Miner was established.
+Galena was incorporated as a city in May 1877, in less than two months from the time it was laid out.
+That same month, a post office was opened, and a newspaper called the Galena Miner was established.

-More wagons, tents and hastily constructed buildings sprang up in the new boomtown, which, within months, supported a population of almost 10,000.
+More wagons, tents, and hastily constructed buildings sprang up in the new boomtown, which, within months, supported a population of almost 10,000.

-For a time, a heated spirit of rivalry was carried on between Galena and Empire City, each keeping pace with the other, and seeking to excel in the race.
+For a time, a heated spirit of rivalry was carried on between Galena and Empire City, each keeping pace with the other and seeking to excel in the race.

 With two cities striving to settle within their own limits and the thousands rushing to the camp, more friction naturally occurred.
 The prospect of keeping order in the two mining camps was not a very promising one.
 Columbus Street in Empire and “Red Hot” and Main Streets in Galena were the first to build up with business houses, which were of log and frame boxes, hastily thrown together for temporary use.